citizensadvice/deploy-chart-action/README.md

 ## Caveats

 - This action assumes that the namespace has already been created.
+The namespace should be the same as the `deployment_name` input variable.
 If there is demand for the action to also create a namespace/subnamespace, this can be added.
-- The IAM user being used must have permission to deploy resources in the cluster
+- The IAM user being used must have permission to deploy the required resources in the namespace of the same name as the release